-Re: Support for Closing Enforcement Loopholes and Shifting E-Cigarette Tax to Wholesale Level to End the Youth E-cigarettes Epidemic in New York State
+Re: Closing Enforcement Loopholes and Shifting E-Cigarette Tax to Wholesale Level in the SFY 2025-26 Executive Budget to End the Youth E-cigarettes Epidemic in New York State

-Dear Governor Hochul,
+Dear Governor Hochul:

-The undersigned organizations representing public health, health equity, school boards, parents and youth, educators and health care providers across New York State respectfully urge you to eliminate loopholes in New York State's flavored e-cigarette law that have created significant barriers to enforcement per A.2128, Rosenthal/ S.5196, Hoylman-Sigal, and to include a measure to shift New York's e-cigarette tax to the wholesale level, in the Final State Budget.
+The undersigned organizations representing public health, health equity, parents and youth, educators and health care providers across New York State respectfully urge you to provide stronger enforcement tools for Department of Health related to New York State's flavored e-cigarette ban and shift New York's e-cigarette tax to the wholesale level in your SFY 2025-26 Executive Budget.
 There are several issues causing the law enacted in 2020 to not have the intended impact and we believe it is necessary to address these through a multi-pronged approach to reduce high youth tobacco use rates and their adverse effects on New York's communities.

 New York State (NYS) passed landmark legislation within the 2020-21 budget to ban flavored vaping products and address the epidemic of e-cigarette use among youth.
-Unfortunately, some loopholes exist which have caused challenges to effective enforcement and youth access to these highly, addictive flavored products remain prevalent in all communities across NYS.
-For instance, language in the current law allows retailers to deny inspectors access to their stores, distributors to continue to sell illegal products to NY merchants, and retailers to claim they are selling products remotely.
+Unfortunately, some loopholes exist which have caused challenges to effective enforcement.
+For instance, language in the current law allows retailers to deny inspectors access to their stores, distributors to continue to sell prohibited products to NY merchants, and retailers to claim they are selling products remotely.
 Also, an exemption was included for products that receive a "Pre-Market Tobacco Product Authorization" (PMTA) from the Food and Drug Administration (FDA).

-Legislation introduced this session (A.2128, Rosenthal/ S.5196, Hoylman-Sigal) would close many of these loopholes by prohibiting distributors from sending illegal flavored vape products into NYS, suspending a tobacco retailer's certificate of registration for illegal vape sales, creating a civil penalty if a tobacco retailer refuses to make their premises available to an authorized health inspector, and more.
+Our organizations have been advocating for legislation (A9110, Rosenthal/S8531, Hoylman-Sigal) that would close many of these loopholes by several means including prohibiting distributors from sending illegal flavored vape products into NYS, suspending a tobacco retailer's certificate of registration for illegal vape sales, creating a civil penalty if a tobacco retailer refuses to make their premises available to an authorized health inspector, and more.
+This bill language is strongly based on your proposal in the SFY 2023-24 Executive Budget with a couple necessary additions.

 Further, as shown below, currently in NYS and uniquely compared to other states, vaping products are taxed at the retail level.
 This is inconsistent with NY tax policy as all other tobacco products are taxed at the wholesale level in NYS.
 With there being nearly 17,000 registered tobacco/vape retailers in NYS, tax enforcement has been particularly challenging and we believe this structure has greatly contributed to continued illicit flavored vape sales and sales of other vaping products untaxed.
-Legislation to address this was included in the Senate one-house budget bill last year and Assemblymember Solages and Senator Comrie sponsor a bill (A.4619/S.4527) to shift tax collection to the wholesale level.

-Product State Tax Rate Who Tax Is Paid By Collected By Cigarettes \$5.35 per pack (20 Wholesale NYS Department of Taxation cigarettes) distributor and Finance Cigars and 75% of wholesale price Wholesale NYS Department of Taxation Chewing Tobacco distributor and Finance Snuff \$2 per ounce or fraction Wholesale NYS Department of Taxation thereof distributor and Finance Little Cigars \$5.35 per 20 little cigars Wholesale NYS Department of Taxation (26.75 cents each) distributor and Finance Vapor Product 20% of retail price Vapor product NYS Department of Taxation retail dealer and Finance
+Product State Tax Rate Who Tax Is Paid By Collected By Cigarettes \$5.35 per pack (20 Wholesale distributor NYS Department of Taxation cigarettes) and Finance Cigars and 75% of wholesale price Wholesale distributor NYS Department of Taxation Chewing Tobacco and Finance Snuff \$2 per ounce or fraction Wholesale distributor NYS Department of Taxation thereof and Finance Little Cigars \$5.35 per 20 little cigars Wholesale distributor NYS Department of Taxation (26.75 cents each) and Finance Vapor Product 20% of retail price Vapor product retail NYS Department of Taxation dealer and Finance

 According to CDC Foundation data, New York continues to have the highest continued availability of illegal flavored e-cigarette products in retail outlets, as compared to other states with similar laws.
-We believe these tax and enforcement loopholes are to blame and they urgently need closing.
+We believe these tax and enforcement loopholes are to the blame and they urgently need closing.
 Strengthening enforcement abilities of local health departments and aligning the e-cigarette tax with all other tobacco product taxes to require tax collection at the wholesale level will critically help to address the widespread evasion of NYS' flavored vape products ban.